25.3.1 General Guidelines

 Is ESI isolated in every case?

-1. The decision whether to isolate the ESI in each case will be made by Agency Counsel.
+1. The decision whether to isolate the ESI in each case will be made by IRS Counsel.
 The isolation will be done by IT personnel.
 Once a Collection employee receives a litigation hold, however, the employee must preserve all ESI relevant to the litigation until notified otherwise.

 How do these requirements apply to e-mail messages in particular?